Skip to main content

 Frequently Asked Questions

-The Lightkeeper is a action game with horror theme.
+The Lightkeeper is a simulation game with horror, mystery and thriller themes.

 The Lightkeeper is available on PC and Windows.